Florida

 The storm drenches Florida and moves up the East Coast, creating conditions for a bomb cyclone.

 A fierce late-year hammered the East Coast on Sunday, December 17, unleashing heavy rains and strong winds that shattered rainfall records and disrupted holiday festivities.
-South 's town, Georgetown, witnessed dramatic water rescues as floodwaters stranded numerous motorists.
+South Carolina's town, Georgetown, witnessed dramatic water rescues as floodwaters stranded numerous motorists.
 Record-breaking rainfall, exceeding 9 inches between Charleston and Myrtle Beach since late Saturday, created chaos.
 The tide in Charleston Harbor reached its fourth-highest level on record.

 meteorologist